gitronald/rankings/README.rst

 Download
 --------

-To install the git version run:
+To install the git version:

 ::